-- 1. Appraise PH problems in terms of magnitude, person, time, and place. - 2.
-Apply the core functions of assessment, policy development, and assurance in the analysis of public health problems and their solutions. - 3.
-Analyze the effects of political, social, and economic policies on public health systems at the local, state, national, and international levels. - 4.
-Assess evidence-based principles and the scientific knowledge base to critical evaluation and decision-making in public health.
+- 1. Formulate the policy process for improving the health status of populations. - 2.
+Assess evidence-based principles of program planning, development, budgeting, management and evaluation in organizational and community initiatives. - 3.
+Demonstrate leadership and communication skills for building partnerships. - 4.
+Appraise PH problems in terms of magnitude, person, time, and place. - 5.
+Apply the core functions of assessment, policy development, and assurance in the analysis of public health problems and their solutions. - 6.
+Analyze the effects of political, social, and economic policies on public health systems at the local, state, national, and international levels. - 7.
+Describe the legal and ethical basis for public health and health services. - 8.
+Apply quality and performance improvement concepts to address organizational performance issues. - 9.
+Apply "systems thinking" for resolving organizational problems.